lsst-ts/ts_scheduler/doc/developer-guide/developer-guide.rst

 Driver
 ======

-The Driver provides an interface for integrating different *scheduling algoriths* with the Scheduler CSC.
+The Driver provides an interface for integrating different *scheduling algorithms* with the Scheduler CSC.
 When implementing new *scheduling algorithms*, developers should first subclass :py:class:`Driver <lsst.ts.scheduler.driver.Driver>`.
-The default implementation provides most of the busines logic, leaving to the developer to implement a couple different methods to specify how the application is initialized, configured, consume telemetry and produce targets for observation.
+The default implementation provides most of the business logic, leaving to the developer to implement a couple different methods to specify how the application is initialized, configured, consume telemetry and produce targets for observation.

 The standard :py:class:`Driver <lsst.ts.scheduler.driver.Driver>` implementation is paired with a standard set or parameters and a standard target class; :py:class:`DriverParameters <lsst.ts.scheduler.driver.DriverParameters>` and :py:class:`DriverTarget <lsst.ts.scheduler.driver.DriverTarget>`, respectively.
 These only provide some basic parameters used by the Driver in it standard operations.
-Developers can further expand the parameters and the target class on their implementation by subclassing them.
+Developers can further expand the parameters and the target class on their implementation by sub-classing them.

 The following is the minimum set of methods that needs to be implemented by the driver: